tbressanin-zz/angular-maps-ngrx/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

+## Required packages

+@angular/cli
+@agm/core
+@ngrx/core
+@ngrx/store

+##Important!

+This is only ONE of the MANY approaches using Redux.
+If you have any questions regarding this project, feel free to contact me.
+Use wisely =)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.